Hoshikara/svre9-frame/README.md

 # Description

 Documentation for my custom [SVRE9](https://www.gamo2.com/en/index.php?dispatch=products.view&product_id=313) frame.
 This is not strictly a guide but a resource for those interested in creating their own controller frames.
+See the [wiki](https://github.com/Hoshikara/svre9-frame/wiki) for more information.

 # Images
 ![Top panel](https://github.com/Hoshikara/svre9-frame/blob/main/images/complete_01.jpg)